austral/austral.github.io/tutorial/modules.md

 # Declarations

-Modules contain declarations, and there are four kinds of declarations:
+Modules contain declarations, and there are five kinds of declarations:

 - Constants.
 - Types.